goncalo-oliveira/rest-client/README.md

 ## Customization and Scoping

 It is possible to customize and/or scope an operation by creating a request before execution.
 We do that by invoking `Configure` with or without the path to the resource.
 This allows us to configure the headers, or the query parameters.
-This method returns a `RestRequest` instance.
+The method returns a `RestRequest` instance.

->Note: If we create a scoped request and then invoke the operation with a url, the latter overrides the scoped url.
+>Note: If we create a scoped request and then invoke the operation with an url, the latter overrides the scoped url.

 Here's an example of a scoped request